keuperj/DeToL/README.md

 the network topology itself.

 In this project, we aim at facilitating a more efficient topology design process, rendering DNNs accessible to unexperienced users.
-Within this project, besides the management and organizational tasks, me and my group have the task to design and evaluate suitable graph embeddings that facilitate to explore the network topology space in an efficient way.

 **DeToL** is funded by BMBF.
 Runtime: October 2018 - September 2021.